Screen profiles Thierry Fremaux’s “faithful” titles from 13 directors who have played in Cannes before, selected as part of the Cannes 2020 label.

 Dir.
 François Ozon

-The trailer for this 1980s coming-of-age tale unfolding in a Normandy beach resort plays out to the jangling beat of The Cure’s 1985 hit ‘In Between Days’, setting the tone for Ozon’s reportedly semi-autobiographical 20th feature film.
+The trailer for this 1980s coming-of-age tale unfolding in a Normandy beach resort plays out to the jangling beat of The Cure’s 1985 hit ‘In Between Days’, setting the tone for Ozon’s 20th feature film.
 Félix Lefebvre stars as a 16-year-old on a mission to experience love, life and death opposite emerging actors Benjamin Voisin (Un Vrai Bonhomme) and Belgium’s Philippine Velge.
 Ozon was last in Cannes with Amant Double in 2017 which premiered in Competition.
-The film is due to be released directly into French cinemas on July 15.
+The film is due to be released directly into French cinemas on July 14.

 True Mothers (Jap)